 Psychology Internship Consortia

-Building a professional pipeline, especially for underserved areas
+Building a professional pipeline for the rural West

-Among WICHE Behavioral Health’s Program’s (BHP) fastest-growing initiatives are the psychology internship consortia it supports in a fast-growing group of Western states.
+Among WICHE Behavioral Health’s Program’s (BHP) most impactful professional workforce initiatives are the psychology internship consortia it has helped develop and support across the WICHE Region.

-Each of these programs are locally directed by state behavioral health leadership.
-WICHE contributes an administrative framework, APA accreditation, and other advisement and operational support for these operations in participant states, each of which has its own standalone website.
+Each of these independent programs are locally administered and operated through private and public partnerships of behavioral health programs.
+WICHE provides technical assistance to support APA accreditation, and operational support and consultation for the internship programs in participant states, each of which has its own independent website.
 These states and websites include:

 - Alaska Psychology Internship Consortium (AK-PIC)